ISRAEL IS THE CHURCH

 Introduction and Definitions

-“Being in time past Gentiles in the flesh”!
+“Once Gentiles in the flesh”!

 We physical Gentiles who believe in Christ are now spiritual Israel.

-The thesis of this short paper is that Israel and the Church are one.
+The thesis of this short article is that Israel and the Church are one.
 It is our point of view that the concept of the Church being separate from Israel is one of the most destructive ideas ever to appear in Christian doctrine.

 It is destructive because without the Church there can be no Kingdom of God on the earth and without Israel there can be no Kingdom of God on the earth.
 By putting a division between Israel and the Church Satan has effectively rendered the Divine plan for the establishing of God’s will on the earth ineffective and incoherent.